rohandurugkar/an-algorithm-a-day/README.md

 # an-algorithm-a-day
-Practicing implementation of algorithms in JavaScript, one algorithm, everyday.
+Practicing implementation of algorithms in JavaScript, at least one algorithm, everyday.

-## 18-02-2017
+#### 18-02-2017
 Binary Search